-Cuban regime revokes parole for political prisoner Donaida Pérez Paseiro
+Cuban regime revokes parole of political prisoner Donaida Pérez Paseiro

-Following its repeated threats, the Cuban regime revoked the conditional release of the opposition figure Donaida Pérez Paseiro this Wednesday, who will have to return to prison to serve the remainder of her sentence.
+Following its repeated threats, the Cuban regime revoked the conditional release of the opposition figure Donaida Pérez Paseiro this Wednesday, who must return to prison to serve the remainder of her sentence.

-According to a post by the Provincial People's Court of Villa Clara on Facebook, the revocation is due to "non-compliance with the obligations" associated with the parole system, including their absence from a court summons and the alleged failure in the "work sphere".
+According to the information published on Facebook by the Provincial Popular Court of Villa Clara, the revocation is due to the “failure to comply with obligations” associated with the probation regimen, including their absence from a court summons and the alleged noncompliance in the “workplace”.

 Facebook Post/Provincial People's Court of Villa Clara